-For once, stop thinking of yourself.
-This is what Dr. Martyn Lloyd-Jones encourages the listener to do as he outlines Romans 6:8-10.
-So often, Christians feel like they must continually die to their old self repeatedly.
-This means they have not fully grasped the immense truth that our old self was crucified with Christ and is gone!
-We no longer need to think of our struggles, downfalls, and constant failures.
-Paul is emphasizing once more that what happened to Christ has also happened to us!
-Thus, we are to live after God, not in a future sense but in a present sense.
-Sin once had dominion over Christ, because death is caused by sin.
-Christ died unto sin but he also resurrected, which means He conquered the dominion of sin.
+In the sermon on Romans 6:8–10 titled “Christ’s Death Unto Sin,” Dr. Martyn Lloyd-Jones encourages the listener to not think of themselves so much.
+Christians often feel they must continually die to their old selves.
+This means they have not fully grasped the immense truth that the old self was crucified with Christ and is gone.
+They no longer need to think of their struggles, downfalls, and constant failures.
+Paul emphasizes once more that what happened to Christ has also happened to His people.
+Thus, they are to live after God, not in a future sense but in a present sense.
+Sin once had dominion over Christ because death is caused by sin.
+Christ died unto sin but He also rose from the grave, which means He conquered the dominion of sin.
 This act happened one time, once and forever.
-The Doctor shows us that this means we have full assurance in our salvation and the truth that our old self is gone.
-The resurrection proves that the law was satisfied and thus we are no longer under any reign of sin!
+Dr. Lloyd-Jones shows that this means the Christian has full assurance in their salvation and the truth that the old self is gone.
+The resurrection proves that the law was satisfied and they are no longer under any reign of sin.

 8Now if we have died with Christ, we believe that we shall also live with Him, 9knowing that Christ, having been raised from the dead, is never to die again; death no longer is master over Him.
 10For the death that He died, He died to sin once for all time; but the life that He lives, He lives to God.